Canon 60D vs Sony A6300

 It is notable that the A6300 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 60D (unlike the A6300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 60D and the A6300 have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the A6300 have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the A6300 was followed by the Sony A6500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A6300 Manual.
+Further information on the features and operation of the 60D and A6300 can be found, respectively, in the Canon 60D Manual (free pdf) or the online Sony A6300 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 60D or the Sony A6300 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.